CrowdStrike/falcon-operator/docs/src/deployment/openshift/README.md

   oc delete sub falcon-operator -n falcon-operator
   ```

-- Get the name of the ClusterServiceVersion for the operator.
+- Get the name of the ClusterServiceVersion for the operator:
   ```
   oc get csv -n falcon-operator
   ```